snelson82/canvas-data-cli/README.md

 ### Syncing

-If you want to simply download all the data from Canva Data, the `sync` command can be used to keep an up-to-date copy locally.
+If you want to simply download all the data from Canvas Data, the `sync` command can be used to keep an up-to-date copy locally.

 ```Shell
 canvasDataCli sync -c path/to/config.js